mpyw/laravel-retry-on-duplicate-key/README.md

 - [[8.x] Add upsert to Eloquent and Base Query Builders by paras-malhotra · Pull Request #34698 · laravel/framework](https://github.com/laravel/framework/pull/34698)
 - [staudenmeir/laravel-upsert: Laravel UPSERT and INSERT IGNORE queries](https://github.com/staudenmeir/laravel-upsert)

 These implementations are focused on atomically performing **INSERT-or-UPDATE** queries.
-Hence, they have the following problems.
+Hence, there are definitely clear differences in usage.

+- `firstOrCreate()` `firstOrNew()` have clear advantages if their calls complete **mostly with only one SELECT** and rarely with succeeding one INSERT.
+  - In contrast, you must always execute two queries in all cases with `upsert()`.
+- As for `updateOrCreate()`, there may be considerations depending on RDBMS.
-- The affecting query is always executed, which may ruin the **`sticky`** optimization when the connection has both Reader (Replica) and Writer (Primary).
+  - For RDBMS other than MySQL, `updateOrCreate()` would be better unless its call definitely changes field values on rows. `upsert()` may ruin the **`sticky`** optimization when the connection has both Reader (Replica) and Writer (Primary) because they assume that all rows narrowed by WHERE conditions have been affected.
-  - MySQL keeps reference to Reader unless actual changes are performed.
-  - PostgreSQL always switches to Writer even if INSERT query with no effects is executed.
-- The SELECT query is never executed, so the results cannot be retrieved.
-- `upsert()` calls never trigger Eloquent events.

-This library is a wise choice if:

-- Your `firstOrCreate()` `firstOrNew()` queries complete **mostly with only 1 SELECT**, rarely with succeeding 1 INSERT.
-- Your `updateOrCreate()` queries rarely perform actual changes on PostgreSQL.
+  - In MySQL, `upsert()` will be efficient without any considerations in many situations.
+It regards that only rows are affected whose field values are actually changed.
-- Your need to trigger Eloquent events like `created` or `updated`.
+- Be careful that `upsert()` never trigger Eloquent events such as `created` or `updated` because its implementation is on Eloquent Builder, not on Model.